danzen/zimjs/docs.md

 For some iOS permissions, the app needs to be interactive with first before permission can be asked!
 This is for iOS only - if not in iOS then will just pass through the test.

+Also adds Frame deviceorientation and devicemotion events for a matching permissionType.
+Pre ZIM 018, this was done with a sensors parameter on the Frame.
+The sensors parameter has now been removed and the events are handled with PermissionAsk.

 NOTE: this started as SensorAsk but the class has been adjusted to handle other permissions and the name has been changed in ZIM 016

-NOTE: for deviceorientation and devicemotion the Frame sensors parameter must be set to true

 NOTE: as of ZIM 5.5.0 the zim namespace is no longer required (unless zns is set to true before running zim)

 EXAMPLE
 // DEVICE ORIENTATION - gives angle of device in all 3 dimensions
 // Note: this is NOT an orientation event to see if phone is portrait or landscape (see Frame orientation event)
-// Note: must set Frame() sensors true - for example:
 // new Frame({scaling:FIT, width:1024, height:768, color:white, outerColor:dark, ready:ready, sensors:true});

 const permissionType = "deviceorientation";